Central auditory processing disorder.

 What causes Central Auditory Processing Disorder?

-While causes of Central Auditory Processing Disorder include head trauma, tumors, degenerative disorders, childhood viruses, recurring ear infections, oxygen deprivation and brain development issues, the most common cause is "none of the above."
+Central auditory processing disorder can sometimes be traced back to head trauma, tumors, degenerative disorders, childhood viruses, recurring ear infections or brain development issues.
+And auditory processing disorder may run in families.
+But, the most common cause is "none of the above."

 Environmental Change.
-Electronic devices that assist listening and/or moving children to the front of the class or out of situations where there is a lot of background noise are examples of strategies that alter the learning environment.
+Electronic listening devices and/or moving children to the front of the class are examples of ways to alter the learning environment.

 Compensatory Strategies.
-Active listening and reading strategies, such as extra phonics training, are compensatory strategies that help students work around their auditory processing difficulty.
+Active listening and reading strategies, such as phonics training, help students work around their auditory processing difficulty.

 Direct Treatment.
-This approach remediates the disorder itself, taking advantage of the brain's ability to adapt and change.
-Different strategies include computer-assisted auditory processing programs, listening programs and one-on-one therapies.
+Strategies to remediate the disorder itself include computer auditory processing programs, listening programs and one-on-one therapies.

 Is auditory processing hard-wired or can it be improved?

-The brain is plastic -- all cognitive skills can be strengthened if exercised appropriately.
-Of all cognitive skills, auditory processing may in fact be the easiest to improve, since it is possible to exercise processing using an auditory signal.
+Just like physical muscles, all cognitive skills can be strengthened if exercised appropriately.
+Auditory processing may in fact be the easiest to improve, since it is the easiest to interact with, using sound.
 Fast ForWord uses this approach.

 APD and dyslexia